johnbayko/hicp/docs/hicp.rst

     contained in another (such as windows).
 If not specified, the value "right, down" is used as the default.

-      Q. Why can't I specify the text direction of a label?
+      Q: Why can't I specify the text direction of a label?

-      A. The panel needs to know the text direction in order to align the label properly (left/right, up/down).
+      A: The panel needs to know the text direction in order to align the label properly (left/right, up/down).
 You can add a panel into another panel's cell, set text direction there, then add a label to it.